High-Accuracy Temporal Prediction via Experimental Quantum Reservoir Computing in Correlated Spins: Effects of and relaxation on the fading memory in quantum reservoir computing

 where ${\bf y}$ and ${\bf \hat y}$ represent the target and predicted output sequences, respectively.
 The total STM capacity is then obtained by summing over all delays,

 where $t_d^{\max}$ is chosen to 100 in our simulations such that $C(t_d)$ becomes negligible for larger delays.

 In our numerical simulations, we employ a three‑spin system with parameters drawn from diethyl fluoromalonate, a widely used NMR molecular sample, as detailed in Table~\ref{tab:3-spin}.
 The spin polarizations are set to $[1,\, 3.98,\, 3.74] \times 10^{-4}$ for carbon, proton, and fluorine respectively.
+Input is injected into all three spins via the $x$-axis pulse.
 Considering that the input interval affects the memory capacity, evolution duration $\tau$ is varied from {$10^{-4}~{\rm s}$} to {$10^{1}~{\rm s}$} to explore its influence.
-To avoid the uncertainty caused by the selection of partial measurements, the readout is obtained by measuring $4^3-1=63$ Pauli operators to capture the full state information.
+To avoid the uncertainty introduced by selecting partial measurements, the readout is obtained by measuring $4^3-1=63$ Pauli operators to capture the full state information.
 These expectation values are then recalibrated by dividing by the polarization and further perturbed by adding Gaussian noise with $\sigma = 10^{-5}$ to improve the robustness of linear regression.
 For the dataset, we generate a prolonged random sequence $\{s_k\}$ uniformly distributed in $[0,1]$.
 The training and test sets are taken from the tail of the sequence, with sizes of 3000 and 1000 points, respectively.
-A washout period of size $\max\left\{\left\lceil 10/\tau \right\rceil, t_d^{\max}\right\}$ is applied immediately prior to the training data to eliminate the effects of the initial state, lasting approximately 10 seconds.
+A washout period of size $\max\left\{\left\lceil 10/\tau \right\rceil, t_d^{\max}\right\}$ is applied before the training data to eliminate the effects of the initial state, lasting approximately 10 seconds.

 FIG.~\ref{fig_sm:STM}(a) illustrates the total STM capacity $C_{\rm STM}$ for various configurations of input intervals and relaxation mechanisms.
 As expected, $C_{\rm STM}$ vanishes under unitary evolution due to the absence of fading memory.
 In a unitary system, the reservoir state retains the full influence of the initial state and all prior inputs, preventing the selective extraction of relevant recent information.
-However, although the introduction of $T_2$ relaxation (phase damping) leads to some information erasure, it alone is insufficient to achieve a meaningful fading memory.
+However, although the introduction of $T_2$ relaxation (phase damping) leads to some information erasure, it alone is insufficient to achieve meaningful fading memory.
 Under unitary dynamics, the quantum system continuously interconverts population and coherence, while dephasing gradually eliminates coherence.
 This interplay ultimately depolarizes the reservoir, driving it toward the trivial maximally mixed state $\mathds{1}/2^N$.

 Thus, not every dissipative process is suitable for quantum reservoir computing; the key requirement is a process that drives the system toward a nontrivial state—a role fulfilled by $T_1$ relaxation (generalized amplitude damping).
 Several studies have underscored the necessity of non-unital channels (i.e., channels that do not preserve the identity) in quantum reservoir computing \cite{martinez2023quantum, monzani2024leveraging}.
 From an information-theoretic perspective, we conjecture that entropy-decreasing processes are essential for achieving effective fading memory.
 In amplitude damping channels, the system is driven toward an equilibrium state with lower entropy than the maximally mixed state.
 Moreover, previous schemes employing input qubit reset \cite{fujii2017harnessing} and probabilistic state reset \cite{chen2020temporal} incorporate entropy-reducing state preparation processes.
 In contrast, unitary operations preserve entropy, whereas dephasing increases it \cite{nielsen2001quantum}.